bot08/genshin-journey-API-docs/README.md

 ## Introduction

-The API is based on the cockpit CMS, so you may read the [documentation](https://getcockpit.com/documentation) first.
+The API is based on the cockpit CMS (v0.12.x), so you may read the [documentation](https://getcockpit.com/documentation) first.

 ## Collections